-the depolarized region is about 25% of the cardiac domain.
-We show in Fig. 6 (multimedia view) three time steps relevant to weak shock dynamics (1700, 1750, 2000 ms), starting at the initial time 1698 ms with data taken from a movie of filament dynamics9.
+Filament dynamics may play a defibrillation role, especially in cases where the shock strength is lower, for larger animals, or where different initial states are encountered.
+As a surrogate for this phenomenon, we consider the 3 V/cm simulation at 4 ms, at which time the depolarized region is about 25% of the cardiac domain.
+We show in Fig. 6 (Multimedia view) three time steps relevant to weak shock dynamics (1700, 1750, and 2000 ms), starting at the initial time 1698 ms with data taken from a movie of filament dynamics.
 The dynamic filaments are initially yellow everywhere and change to blue after the first encounter of a given filament segment or subsegment with any portion of the depolarized region which has grown from the VE.
 We observe the overlap of filament locations (dynamic) with VE locations (static) to represent the probabilistic nature of defibrillation.

-If we consider the meandering motion of the filament as a Brownian motion, then the formula $S(t) = \text{erf}((x_1 - x_0)/2\sqrt{Dt})$ for the Brownian motion probability S(t) of first passage time t from the current position x_0 to a wall location x_1 along a normal line through the cardiac wall becomes relevant.
+If we consider the meandering motion of the filament as a Brownian motion, then the formula $S(t) = \text{erf}((x_1 - x_0)/2\sqrt{Dt})$ for the Brownian motion probability S(t) of first passage time t from the current position $x_0$ to a wall location $x_1$ along a normal line through the cardiac wall becomes relevant.
 We identify the dimensionless group $(x_1 - x_0)/2\sqrt{Dt}$ to be studied for its relation to defibrillation success.
-The numerator, $x_1 - x_0$, is related to the wall width and thus to the overall heart dimensions, as relevant to defibrillation.
+The numerator, $x_1 - x_0$ , is related to the wall width and thus to the overall heart dimensions, as relevant to defibrillation.
 The diffusion coefficient D is the diffusion coefficient of the meandering (lateral) random motion of the filament.

-E. Rabbit simulations: the role of global cardiac and fiber geometries
+E. Rabbit simulations: The role of global cardiac and fiber geometries